 How do I Merge two PDFs using Adobe Acrobat Pro

 To merge two PDFs into one document, use Adobe Acrobat Pro, which is available on all computers on campus.
-I have put together a short video that demonstrates this, and walks you through the process.

 - Once the files have been combined, a window with this new PDF will open.

 - Now you can save the file, following the naming conventions: <Last nameFirst name_TermYear> ex. <DoeJohn_Fall2017.pdf>